Skip to main content

 • Behavioral threat assessment: Analyzes the communications and behaviors of members of the campus to determine if they are a potential threat

-• Capacity assessment: Evaluates the capabilities of students, faculty and staff as it relates to skills like first aid certification, mental health expertise and the ability to assist those with disabilities
+• Capacity assessment: Evaluates the capabilities of students, faculty, and staff as it relates to skills like first aid certification, mental health expertise, and the ability to assist those with disabilities

-By evaluating all of the above, you’ll be able to tailor your EOP accordingly to the distinct needs of your campus, students and staff.
+By evaluating all of the above, you’ll be able to tailor your EOP accordingly to the distinct needs of your campus, students, and staff.

 Higher education institutions should also take time to assess their equipment and supplies, including medical equipment, to ensure that the necessary supplies are readily available should an emergency occur.

 Remember: The key is to plan for risks before they happen.
-Completing the applicable assessments upfront will help your campus more productively respond to an emergency situation.
+Completing the applicable assessments up front will help your campus more productively respond to an emergency situation.

 Developing the Emergency Operations Plan